Star Wars Jedi: Fallen Order: Tie-in media

 In September 2019, Marvel Comics published a tie-in comic prequel series, Star Wars Jedi: Fallen Order – Dark Temple.
 Written by Matthew Rosenberg and illustrated by Paolo Villanelli, it follows Cere and her master Eno Cordova as they explore the planet Ontotho.
 In December 2019, Respawn added an outfit based on BD-1 to its online battle royale video game Apex Legends.
-Hasbro produced three figures in the Star Wars: The Black Series range for Cal Kestis (and BD-1), the Second Sister and the Purge Stormtrooper, with this selection of designs being adapted by Funko into Funko Pop! figures.
+Hasbro produced three figures in the Star Wars: The Black Series range for Cal Kestis (and BD-1), the Second Sister, and a Purge Stormtrooper, with this selection of designs being adapted by Funko into Funko Pop! figures.
 Starting from March 2022, Cal's lightsaber hilt can be purchased at Dok-Ondar's Den of Antiquities in Star Wars: Galaxy's Edge in Disneyland Resort, and Disney's Hollywood Studios after winning a fan poll in 2020.
 At Star Wars Celebration 2022, Lego revealed a BD-1 Lego model based on the game.
 In the subsequent 2025 Star Wars Celebration in Chiba, Japan, a manga adaptation of the game was announced.